cdown/chrisdown.name/posts/2013-07-05-setting-up-local-github-mirror-with-cgit-git-daemon.md

 ---
 layout: post
-title: Setting up a local GitHub mirror with cgit and git daemon
+title: Setting up a local GitHub mirror with cgit, gh-mirror, and git daemon
-description: omit
+excerpt: Discover how to easily set up a local GitHub mirror.
 ---

 I just finished setting up [a local GitHub mirror][local-git] so that I can